top of page

 A cheeky London weekend

-- Andrea
+Andrea

-- Oct 3, 2024
+• Oct 3, 2024

-- 8 min read
+• 10 min read

-Background to the cheeky weekend
+Background to the cheeky weekend📝

 My London wanderings documented in this post represent my fifth experience of the city.
 See the posts on my 1996, 2011, 2013, 2014 and 2018 London wanderings for more on my experiences of this iconic city.
+I have been to London nine times to date!
+Check out trip 6 in 2018 for our 25th wedding anniversary, trips 7 and 8 in 2022 for the global role I was in at the time, and my London farewell in 2023, the last trip I made for that job.

-London wanderings day 1
+London wanderings Day 1💂🏼♀️

-I was staying in the Travelodge in Vauxhall with my two work colleagues for the 10 day England part of the work project trip.
+I was staying in the Travelodge in Vauxhall with my two work colleagues for the 10-day England part of the work project trip.
 The three of us decided to go our separate ways over the weekend in the middle of the trip.
 I must admit that it was nice to take a break from the intensity of the three of us rushing about to film a bunch of interviews for our work project.

 I had arranged to meet up with my friend, KP, on Saturday.
-She had been living in London for my previous four visits (links to posts above), although on holidays in Morocco in 2014 so I hadn't seen her since my 2013 trip.
+She had been living in London for my previous four visits [links to posts above], although on holidays in Morocco in 2014 so I hadn't seen her since my 2013 trip.
 By 2015, KP had relocated to Southbourne, near Chichester.
 We’d arranged to meet at Waterloo station mid-morning, so I had some time to myself to wander around first.

-KP and I caught up over coffee at little place near the station and then headed off for our day together.
+KP and I caught up over coffee at little place near Waterloo station and then headed off for our day together.
 Each time I’ve been in London – this being my fifth visit – I've loved wandering the streets, absorbing all the history and the beauty of the green spaces.

 There is something about London that I connect with, despite its grime and rubbish weather.
 As I write this blog in 2024, nine visits in, I feel privileged to have experienced so much of the city.
 Each visit I have added more iconic experiences to my kitbag!

 Day 1 of my free time on this work trip saw KP and I experience two key London structures.
 The first was the Tower Bridge, built in 1894.
 When I experienced the Tower Bridge, I mean we walked onto it but we also paid the entrance fee for the Tower Bridge Experience.
-At the time of writing this post, tickets were £16.
+At the time of writing this post, tickets cost £16.

 The Engine Rooms are interesting, too, where the architecture, construction, and history of the bridge’s operation are on display.
+The original steam engines that power the bascules [the bits that lift up to let ships through] are on display.
+Cool!

 We had a burger for lunch at this cool outdoor café under the bridge then we headed to Monument, the second iconic experience of the day.
 The Monument stands at the junction of Fish Street Hill and Monument Street and was built between 1671 and 1677 to commemorate the Great Fire of London.
 The Monument was designed by English architects, Sir Christopher Wren, who also designed St Paul’s Cathedral, and Dr Robert Hooke, who designed the Royal Observatory Greenwich.